JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ### Intersect this

 We've now ready to tackle the job of finding the coordinates of the two points where two circles intersect.
-There's a Luxor function called `intersection_line_circle` that finds the point or points where a line intersects a circle.
+There's a Luxor function called `intersectionlinecircle` that finds the point or points where a line intersects a circle.
 So we can find the two points where one of the circles crosses an imaginary vertical line drawn through O. Because of the symmetry, we'll only have to do circle A.

 ```julia
 @png begin